compi-migui/tfg-doc/src/md/60_results.md

 Where $C_{a,b}$ is the number of samples classified into class _a_ that actually belong to class _b_.

-The last metric we will examine is the General Performance Score, proposed by @de_diego_general_2022 and generally defined as the harmonic mean of a set of arbitrary performance measures.
-We will use one specific instance of it, GPS~UPM~, wherein we parametrize it with the individual Unified Performance Measures derived for each class in our multiclass problem:
+The last metric we will examine is the general performance score, proposed by @de_diego_general_2022 and generally defined as the harmonic mean of a set of arbitrary performance measures.
+We will use one specific instance of it, GPS~UPM~, wherein we parametrize it with the individual unified performance measures derived for each class in our multiclass problem:

 $$
 \text{GPS}_\text{UPM} = \cfrac{K \cdot \prod\limits_{k=1}^{K} \text{UPM}_k}{\sum\limits_{k\prime=1}^{K} \prod\limits_{\substack{k=1\\k\neq k\prime}}^{K} \text{UPM}_k}